-Firstly, may people have never actually been taught how to make a proper joint and so end up putting solder onto the end of the iron and then applying this to the part they want to solder.
-This burns off the flux (which cleans the surfaces as you solder) rendering it useless when you actually come to make the joint.
-As normal, Dave Jones has an excellent video on this – check out his video, which is actually part two of a very thorough three-part series on the subject.
+Firstly, may people have never actually been taught how to make a proper joint and so end up putting solder onto the soldering tips and then applying this to the part they want to solder.
+This burns off the flux (which cleans the surfaces as you solder) rendering it useless when you actually come to make the solder joint.
+As expected, Dave Jones has an excellent video on this – check out his video, which is actually part two of a very thorough three-part series on the subject.
 If you want to skip straight to the part of this video where he actually makes a joint, it’s at about 3:30 in – but I would strongly recommend watching the whole video (and the others in his series).

 Secondly, people often use lead-free solder in their projects when there’s no need to.
 Lead-free solder is a more difficult material to work with than traditional leaded solder, as the melting characteristics are less favourable.
 Provided that you wash your hands after working with leaded solder, it is just as safe to work with as lead-free, so always purchase leaded solder for your projects.
 You should also make sure that solder is specified as “no-clean” – this means that the flux inside the solder does not require removal from the board after the joint has been made.
 Some fluxes are very aggressive and if left in place and not cleaned off they will corrode your tracks over time, leaving you with a broken project!
 No-clean flux (and by extension no-clean solder) is specifically designed not to do this.